jeffpk62/speech-to-text-icp/index.md

 -   [Word confidence](/docs/services/speech-to-text-icp/output.html#word_confidence) returns confidence levels for each word of a transcript.
 -   [Word timestamps](/docs/services/speech-to-text-icp/output.html#word_timestamps) return timestamps for the start and end of each word of a transcript.
 -   [Profanity filtering](/docs/services/speech-to-text-icp/output.html#profanity_filter) censors profanity from US English transcripts.
 -   [Smart formatting](/docs/services/speech-to-text-icp/output.html#smart_formatting) converts dates, times, numbers, currency values, phone numbers, and internet addresses into more readable, conventional forms in final transcripts.
 You can also provide keyword phrases to include certain punctuation symbols in final transcripts.
-The feature is supported for US English audio.
+The feature is supported for US English and Japanese audio.
 (Beta functionality.)

 ## Language support
 {: #languages}